Krishnaveni Panjaalai

-Krishnaveni Panjaalai is an Indian Tamil-language romance film written and directed by debutant Dhanapal Padmanabhan, the film has Hemachandran, Nandana, M. S. Bhaskar, Rajiv Krishna and Bala Singh among others in lead roles.
-The film is set in the backdrop of the 1980s and is about the lives of workers in a cotton mill.
+Krishnaveni Panjaalai is a 2012 Indian Tamil-language romance film written and directed by debutant Dhanapal Padmanabhan.
+The film has Hemachandran, Nandana, M. S. Bhaskar, Rajiv Krishna and Bala Singh among others in lead roles.
+It is set in the backdrop of the 1980s and is about the lives of workers in a cotton mill.
 Music is by N. R. Raghunanthan of Thenmerku Paruvakaatru fame.
-The movie is released on 8 June 2012.
+The film was released on 8 June 2012.

 Plot

-Kadir (Hemachandran) and Poonkothai (Nandana) are cotton mill workers in Udumalaipettai, Tamil Nadu.
+Kadir and Poonkothai are cotton mill workers in Udumalaipettai, Tamil Nadu.
 Their affection grows into love but once the mill closes down following a strike, life gets hard for them and everyone working along with them.